 Dramatically, you enter this vineyard from above, with the Rockfish Valley stretching below.
 Then you glide past the overnight cottages down to the vines and tasting room.
 The altitude, while only Virginian, will instill you with a sense of flight.
-This is an easy place to not want to leave.
+The tasting room is open Thursday thru Sunday, leaving Monday thru Wednesday in relative quiet for roaming the vineyard.
+No matter the day, however, this is an easy place to not want to leave.

 4 cottages each sleeping 2 and one 2-bdrm house that sleeps 4